Gastroscopy

 A gastroscopy is a procedure that looks inside your oesophagus, stomach and the first part of the small bowel.
 Our animation shows the areas that can be viewed during the gastroscopy.

 A gastroscopy is a type of endoscopy.
-This means the procedure is carried out using a narrow, flexible tube called an endoscope.
-This has a light at the end and a camera to allow your doctor to see images of your insides on a screen.
-You can find out more about what’s involved in our section below: What happens during a gastroscopy?
+This means the procedure is done using a narrow, flexible tube called an endoscope.
+This has a light at the end and a camera to allow a doctor or specialist nurse to see images of the inside of your body on a screen.
+Your doctor or nurse may take small samples of tissue (a biopsy) during the gastroscopy.

 Other names for a gastroscopy are ‘upper gastrointestinal endoscopy’ and ‘oesophago-gastro-duodenoscopy (OGD)’.